+91-932-003-6777 info@indicure.com

 Recipient of Padma Shri & Padma Bhushan

 Dr. Ashok Seth is one of India's most renowned and sought-after interventional cardiologists, and is regarded as one of the country's top 10 cardiologists.
 He has over 32 years of expertise and is known for doing over 50,000 angiograms and 20,000 angioplasties.
-For executing one of the biggest numbers of angiographies and angioplasties in the world, he was inducted into the “LIMCA" Book of Records.
+For executing one of the biggest numbers of angiographies and angioplasties in the world.

 Dr. T. S. Kler